 Why Its Important For Philadelphia Drug Lawyers To Understand That The Amount Isn’t The Only Factor

 It’s important that your drug lawyer have at least some understanding of the illegal and legal drugs.
 Unless the attorney has a background in medicine, pharmacology, or biochemistry, his or her knowledge will be very limited but some education in this area is nonetheless important.
 In criminal cases involving the distribution of drugs, the prosecution will attempt to show a defendant’s intent to distribute or sell these drugs.
 Most often prosecutors (district attorneys) will argue that a person was arrested with a large quantity on his person.
-Watch my video about drug crime defense!

 A large quantity of drugs, however, isn’t necessarily proof that person is drug dealer and there is a substantial amount of Pennsylvania case law on this issue.
 I’ve written other articles on this topic, in addition to my article on the different classifications of drugs and the severity of criminal charges.